 Please note: we would consider reviewing this in special circumstances such as serious illness or injury where a valid medical certificate can be provided, or unavoidable personal circumstances such as bereavement or pregnancy.

-Unfortunately no, you can't bring children or other dependents with you as a WaterAid volunteer.
+Unfortunately at other festivals, you can't bring children or other dependents with you as a WaterAid volunteer.
 We're also unable to accommodate volunteers bringing pets on-site.

 Yes.
 We welcome applications from people with disabilities, and where possible will do our best to make any reasonable adaptions to our roles accordingly.